gaultier/blog/wait_process_timeout.md

 I often need to launch a program in the terminal in a retry loop.
 Maybe because it's flaky, or because it tries to contact a remote service that is not available.
 A few scenarios:

-- ssh to a (re)starting machine
+- ssh to a (re)starting machine.
-- `psql` to a (re)starting database
+- `psql` to a (re)starting database.
-- Ensuring that a network service started fine with netcat
+- Ensuring that a network service started fine with netcat.
-- Filesystem commands over NFS
+- Filesystem commands over NFS.

 It's a common problem, so much so that there are two utilities that I usually reach for:

-- [timeout](https://www.gnu.org/software/coreutils/manual/html_node/timeout-invocation.html) from GNU coreutils, which launches a command with a timeout (useful if the command itself does not have a `--timeout` option)
+- [timeout](https://www.gnu.org/software/coreutils/manual/html_node/timeout-invocation.html) from GNU coreutils, which launches a command with a timeout (useful if the command itself does not have a `--timeout` option).
 - [eb](https://github.com/rye/eb) which runs a command with a certain number of times with an exponential backoff.
 That's useful to avoid hammering a server with connection attempts for example.

 This will all sound familiar to people who develop distributed systems: they have long known that this is [best practice](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) to retry an operation:

-- With a timeout (either constant or adaptative)
+- With a timeout (either constant or adaptative).
-- A bounded number of times e.g. 10
+- A bounded number of times e.g. 10.
-- With a waiting time between each retry, either a constant one or a increasing one e.g. with exponential backoff
+- With a waiting time between each retry, either a constant one or a increasing one e.g. with exponential backoff.
 - With jitter, although this point also seemed the least important since most of us use non real-time operating systems which introduce some jitter anytime we sleep or wait on something with a timeout.
 The AWS article makes a point that in highly contended systems, the jitter parameter is very important, but for the scope of this article I'll leave it out.

 This is best practice in distributed systems, and we often need to do the same on the command line.
 But the two aforementioned tools only do that partially:

-- `timeout` does not retry
+- `timeout` does not retry.
-- `eb` does not have a timeout
+- `eb` does not have a timeout.

 So let's implement our own that does both!
 As we'll see, it's much less straightforward, and thus more interesting, than I thought.
 It's a whirlwind tour through Unix deeps and how various operating systems fare in that regard.